Forts in Sri Lanka

-Most of colonial forts were garrisoned up until the early 20th century.
+Most of the colonial forts were garrisoned up until the early 20th century.
 The coastal forts had coastal artillery manned by the Ceylon Garrison Artillery during the two world wars.
-Most of these were abandoned by the military, but retained civil administrative officers, while others retained military garrisons, which were more administrative than operational.
-Some were reoccupied by military units with the escalation of the Sri Lankan Civil War, Jaffna fort for example came under siege several times.
+Most of these were abandoned by the military but retained civil administrative officers, while others retained military garrisons, which were more administrative than operational.
+Some were reoccupied by military units with the escalation of the Sri Lankan Civil War; Jaffna fort, for example, came under siege several times.